Vickouma77/ReactMastery/README.md

 # ReactMastery
 Welcome to ReactMastery - My Personal Journey to Mastering ReactJS!

-## Overview
-ReactMastery is a personal project aimed at providing a comprehensive and hands-on approach to learning ReactJS.

-## Features
-- [x] Structured Learning
-- [x] Hands-on Exercises
-- [x] Project-based Learning
-- [x] Community Support
-- [x] Open Source
+This repository contains all of my ReactJS projects and code snippets.
+I will be updating this repository as I learn more about ReactJS.

 ## Projects
 - [x] dojo-blog
 - [x] foodie
+- [x] portfolio

 ## Getting Started
 1. Clone this repository